Eric Steel: The Bridge

 Steel's directorial debut was the 2006 documentary The Bridge.
-After reading about efforts to place a suicide barrier on the Golden Gate Bridge, one of the world's most often used venues for suicide, he had the bridge filmed from multiple locations throughout 2004, to obtain footage of actual suicides.
+After reading about suicides at the Golden Gate Bridge, one of the world's most often used venues for suicide, he had the bridge filmed from multiple locations throughout 2004, to obtain footage of actual suicides.
 In obtaining permits to film the bridge, Steel did not reveal to bridge officials that his goal was to film people committing suicide.
-Instead he stated that his purpose was to make a film "exploring the beauty and mystique of the Golden Gate Bridge".
+Instead he stated that his purpose was to make a film capturing "the powerful, spectacular intersection of monument and nature that takes place every day at the Golden Gate Bridge".
 A number of suicides were captured on film.
 The resulting footage was combined with interviews with family and friends of the victims, along with other witnesses.